Adamkadaban/howtowincptc/src/reporting/README.md

 			- Reference known CVEs and vulns
 			- It can be useful to have pre-written vuln descriptions
 		- Impact: Impact on the client in this environment specifically
-		- Likelihood: Change of an attack
+		- Likelihood: Chance of an attack
 			- Optional
 			- Include elements of cvss score, complexity of attack, if there are available tools to make the attack easy
 			- This can be part of impact